benmar2406/Insta-Download-App/README.md

 # Insta-Download-App
-Use this app to download the text and image content of the saved posts of a specific instagram locations of yours.
+Use this app to download the text and image content of the saved posts in a specific instagram collection in your account.